Last update: 17.09.2024 08:34

 Do you occasionally cycle to work?

-If you cycle to work, you can deduct between CHF 300 and CHF 700 as a flat rate for the bike, depending on the canton.
+If you cycle to work, you can deduct between 300 and 700 francs as a bicycle allowance, depending on the canton.

 Our tip: bicycle deduction in combination with deduction for public transport